 In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-This risk is especially relevant for us because pharmaceutical companies have experienced significant stock price volatility in recent years.
+This risk is especially relevant for us because pharmaceutical companies have experienced significant stock price volatility.
 If we face such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm our business.

-We may not be able to comply with all applicable listing requirements or standards of The Nasdaq Global Select Market and Nasdaq could delist our common stock.
+We may not be able to comply with all applicable listing requirements or standards of The Nasdaq Capital Market and Nasdaq could delist our common stock.

-Our common stock is currently listed on The Nasdaq Global Select Market.
+Our common stock is currently listed on The Nasdaq Capital Market.
 In order to maintain that listing, we must satisfy minimum financial and other continued listing requirements and standards.
 One such requirement is that we maintain a minimum bid price of at least \$1.00 per share for our common stock.
-On August 9, 2018, we received a letter from The Nasdaq Stock Market (Nasdaq) advising us that for 30 consecutive trading days preceding the date of the letter, the bid price of our common stock had closed below the \$1.00 per share minimum price required for continued listing on The Nasdaq Global Select Market, and therefore we could become subject to delisting if our common stock does not meet the \$1.00 minimum bid price for 10 consecutive trading days within the 180-day period following the date of the letter, which is February 5, 2019.
-There can be no assurance that we will be able to regain compliance with the \$1.00 minimum bid price requirement or comply with Nasdaq's other continued listing standards in the future.
-If are not able to regain compliance with the minimum bid price requirement within the 180-day period, or any additional 180-day compliance period granted upon a permitted transfer of the listing of our common stock to The Nasdaq Capital Market, then our shares of common stock would be subject to delisting.
-Under certain circumstances, Nasdaq could require that the minimum bid price exceed \$1.00 for more than ten consecutive days before determining that a company complies.
+For example, in August 2018, we received a letter from the Listing Qualifications Department of The Nasdaq Stock Market (Nasdaq) advising us that for 30 consecutive trading days preceding the date of the Notice, the bid price of our common stock had closed below the \$1.00 per share minimum required for continued listing on The Nasdaq Global Select Market pursuant to Nasdaq Listing Rule 5450(a)(1) (the Minimum Bid Price Requirement).